This article describes how to audit permission changes in your environment using SysKit Point.

 View Permission Changes in Microsoft 365

-If you are an Microsoft 365 global administrator or a site owner, one of the most common tasks while doing permissions review for your sites is to check who did what, and when.
+If you are a Microsoft 365 global administrator or a site owner, one of the most common tasks while reviewing access for your sites is to check who did what and when.
 For example:

 - Which folders or files are shared, who shared them, and when

 - Who added Team members

 - Who removed a member from a Team

 - Who created or deleted a Team and when

 - Track changes on permission inheritance